Brazil's LGPD vs. the GDPR

 However, let's just summarize the key differences:

 - You should always tell individuals about a data breach under the LGPD, unlike the GDPR where it might not be necessary.

-- Under the LGPD, every data controller needs a DPO.
+- Under the LGPD, data controllers need a DPO, with exemptions for small businesses.

 - The GDPR sets out specific security safeguards to protect data.